SAME-SEX DIVORCE LAWYER STAMFORD

 If you meet the residency requirements in Connecticut (or in any other state that recognizes same-sex marriage), you can get a divorce in that state.
 You cannot obtain a divorce in a state that does not recognize same-sex marriage.
 Our Connecticut same-sex divorce lawyers offer careful and thoughtful advice for all aspects of same-sex divorce and are prepared to guide you through the process.

-Siegel & Kaufman, P.C. is a highly qualified, narrowly focused family law firm that chooses to handle high-net-worth and high profile same-sex divorces.
+Siegel, Colin & Kaufman is a highly qualified, narrowly focused family law firm that chooses to handle high-net-worth and high profile same-sex divorces.
 You can reach our office at203-326-5145 or via our online contact form for an appointment.